Redoxahmii/json-to-types.nvim/README.md

         "<CMD>ConvertJSONtoTS<CR>",
         desc = "Convert JSON to TS",
       },
+    {
+        "<leader>ct",
+        "<CMD>ConvertJSONtoTSBuffer<CR>",
+        desc = "Convert JSON to TS in buffer",
+      }
     },
   }
 ```

 ## 🚀 Usage

+- Reason for appending `Types` before the file name is to avoid overwriting if there is an already `.ts` file in the same directory with the same name.
-- Use the command `:ConvertJSONtoTS` to convert the JSON to TypeScript types.
+- Use the command `:ConvertJSONtoTS` to convert the JSON to TypeScript types and save the file immediately.
+- Use this command `:ConvertJSONtoTSBuffer` to convert the JSON to TypeScript types and open them in a split buffer to check first before saving the file.
-- You can also make a keybinding for the command by referring to the method provide above.
+- You can also make keybindings for the mentioned commands by referring to the method provided above.

 ## 👷 Features to come

-- [ ] Create a read only buffer with the types.
+- [x] Create a read only buffer with the types.
 - [ ] Add the ability to add the types to the current buffer.